 Tip 1: You are the director, the animal is not

 The ability to follow simple commands such as “Sit” and “Stay” are obviously necessary and most tricks can be taught relatively easily if the trainer knows what (s)he is doing.
 Keep in mind that training animals with hand signals versus verbal commands can prove very helpful in the video editing process.

 We are going to go with Cesar Millan, Dog Whisperer, on this one and suggest that you do not apply hair dye or other “make-up” to your animal.
 At the very least, thoroughly check that the products are safe for use on animals.

-Even the most well-behaved animals can become distracted so when working with them, attempt to start with a focus and finish filming as quickly as possible.
-We recommend not having other animals or too many people around (unless they are also in the video).
+Even the most well-behaved animals can become distracted.
+When working with them, attempt to start off focused, and finish filming as quickly as possible.
+We recommend not having other animals or too many people around, unless they are also in the video.

 Don’t be too quick to delete extra takes during the editing process.
 If viewers really take to your animal star, a blooper reel may prove to be just as big a hit as your original commercial video.
 You might want to publish the original video before uploading the blooper reel to a video hosting site.

 Such agencies include All Creatures Great and Small, Beyond Just Bears, and Pawsitively Famous Animal Actors.
 When using an animal talent agency, we encourage you to use a reputable and certified company by doing your research and asking around.

 Have you ever cast an animal in an online video commercial?
 How did it go, and do you have any words of wisdom to share?
 Be sure to leave your tips, experiences, and favorite animal talents with us on Facebook and Twitter.